ggebbie/HistoricalIndianOcean/README.md

 # HistoricalIndianOcean

+These codes for calculating Indian Ocean basinwide temperature change accompany the paper:

+Wenegrat, J.O., E. Bonanno, U. Rack, and G. Gebbie, 2022: A century of observed temperature change in the Indian Ocean.
+Geophys.
+Res.
+Lett., in press, 2022.

 This code base is using the Julia Language and [DrWatson](https://juliadynamics.github.io/DrWatson.jl/stable/) to make a reproducible scientific project named
 > HistoricalIndianOcean